mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 <br/>

-With that said, for right now we will study a particular type of rewrite systems called *Lindenmayer Systems*...
+With that said, for right now we will study a particular type of rewrite system called a *Lindenmayer System*...

 <br/>